sg1304/Image-Search-engine/README.md

 The steps involved in our project are as follows:

-    Step 1: Using a 3D color histogram as our Image Descriptor
+    Step 1: Using a 3D color histogram and KAZE as our Image Descriptor

     Step 2: Extracting Features from the dataset and storing them